brettwooldridge/HikariCP/documents/Welcome-To-The-Jungle.md

 ```
 Where ``150`` is the connection establishment time, ``<pool>`` is one of *hikari*, *dbcp2*, *vibur*, or *c3p0*, and ``50`` is the number of threads/requests.
 Note that *c3p0* was dropped from the analysis here, as its run time was ~120x that of HikariCP.

-👉 *Click the graphs to view unscaled versions.*

 #### HikariCP (v2.6.0)

 --------------------